CSCI4850/S20-team3-project/README.md

     source venv/bin/activate

-After virtual environment is active, if you would like to see a short (5 episode) demo, run the demo.sh script:
+After virtual environment is active, if you would like to see a short demo, of each network, run the demo.py file:

-    ./demo.sh
+    ./demo/demo.py

 Or, step into either SingleQ/Uniform/ or SingleQ/Prioritized/ and use:

     ./Galaga.py